 Quality assurance and LQA

 We can not stress enough the importance of every serious translation agency using some form of language review or LQA process (Language Quality Assurance) to ensure that there is documentation and traceability through all phases of a delivered translation project.
+When ordering document translation services, be sure to check the QA process used by the translation company.

 These routines involve quality assurance that includes language review or LQA, or both.
 Throughout the process, it is possible to track how the language review work has been carried out, which also includes documentation with the detected and corrected errors as well as a possible discussion to help the translator deliver even better translations in the future.